sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 max_input_bytes represents the maximum number of bytes for each input and max_output_bytes represents the maximum number of bytes for each output.
 Each network may have multiple stages.
 The user may request the maximum number of bytes for each input/output and store the data of various stages.

+input_zero_point and output_zero_point record the zero_point values for inputs and outputs in the case of an asymmetric quantized int8 network.

+input_loc_devices and output_loc_devices record the device id for inputs and outputs in the case of a distributed network.

+core_num records the number of cores required by the network.

+addr_mode records the network's address allocation mode, where 1 indicates the basic mode, and 2 indicates the io_alone mode.

 bmrt_get_network_info gets the information of a given network according to the network name.
 The interface is declared as follows: